OWASP/CheatSheetSeries/cheatsheets/Protect_FileUpload_Against_Malicious_File.md

 All file uploaded will be stored in a location on the server.
 This location must be chosen based on security and business requirements.
 The following points are set by security priority, and are inclusive:

 1. Store the files on a **different host**, which allow for complete segragation of duties between the application serving the user, and the host handling file uploads and their storage.
-2. Store the files in a **private directory**, where only administrative access is allowed.
+2. Store the files **outside the webroot**, where only administrative access is allowed.
-3. Store the files on a **public directory**, and set them in write permissions only.
+3. Store the files **inside the webroot**, and set them in write permissions only.

-> If read access is required, setting proper controls is a must (_e.g._ internal IP, authorized user, etc.)
+   - If read access is required, setting proper controls is a must (_e.g._ internal IP, authorized user, etc.)
+4. Store the files to a **database**, most preferrably as Blobs in a NoSQL database.
+The database should be chosen based on the application's requirements.

 ### User Permissions